OscarQQ/Spring-Boot/README.md

 HttpRequest --> Controller --> Service Layer --> DAO(Mapper) --> Database

-index.html is placed under resources --> static folder, Spring boot will automatically run the html file there.
+All html files are placed under templates folder, in the controller, the requestmapping("/") will direct to index.html(main page) through thymeleaf.